LittleFox2024/Code-871/README.md

 # Ideas I may Implement
 In addition to System Call, I might add some Goddes/God calls.
 Ex: "Solace:", "Stacia:", "Terraria:", or "Vecta:".
 These commands will be very powerful, if implemented.
 Be careful with Vecta's though.
+Alteratively, or in addition, whichever, maybe "Cardinal:" commands.
+For example, change "exit" to "Cardinal: Log Out".

 # Compiling
 When more is completed, a binary will be released.
 In the mean time, I'm trying to make this portable and use standard libraries.
 This is not a hard rule and may likely change.